-The biggest shift in digital advertising this year has been Amazon’s emergence as a disruptive force, surpassing Oath to become the No. 3 player in the U.S. market. eMarketer forecasts that Amazon will grow 144.5% in 2018 to $4.6 billion as it begins to challenge the Google-Facebook duopoly.
+The biggest shift in digital advertising this year has been Amazon’s emergence as a disruptive force, surpassing Oath to become the No. 3 player in the U.S. market. eMarketer forecasts that Amazon will grow 144.5% in 2018 to $4.6 billion.
 Several other leading retailers, including Walmart, Target, eBay, and Best Buy, have their own ad networks.
 While they may not be able to match Amazon’s customer data, they possess valuable data sets that can be used for ancillary revenue streams.

 In today’s landscape, retailers must be open to transforming their business if they are to get – and stay – ahead.
 To succeed in these changing times, retailers must combine online and offline marketing strategies and consider the effects of all influences on the path to purchase.
 By obtaining and connecting data across all online and offline touchpoints, marketers can effectively allocate budgets, optimize campaigns, and make informed cross-channel marketing decisions.